Model-agnostic Mitigation Strategies of Data Imbalance for Regression

 While data imbalance has been extensively studied in classification problems, regression-specific strategies have only gained attention in the past years.
 The field still lacks a coherent framework for measuring and mitigating imbalance in continuous target variables.

+Several definitions of imbalance in regression exist in the literature.
+In this work, we adopt a formalization involving two distributions: the empirical distribution of the target variable and the domain-priority distribution, which encodes the practical importance of different target regions.
+Under this definition, imbalance arises when these distributions differ, indicating that the frequency of observed samples does not match their importance for the prediction task.
+This framework, originally proposed by \citet{kowatsch2024imbalance} and further developed by \citet{wibbeke2024quantification}, provides an interpretable and generalizable measure of imbalance without relying on arbitrary thresholds.

+To formalize and operationalize the notion of importance, we introduce relevance functions.
+A relevance function maps the target space to a continuous scale of importance, where higher values correspond to regions that are more critical for the prediction task.
+This concept is fundamental: it defines which prediction errors are most consequential and thus informs both the design of mitigation strategies and, in many approaches, the construction of evaluation metrics.

+Evaluation metrics in imbalanced regression must reflect this notion of importance without introducing confounding dependencies.
+Some metrics directly incorporate relevance to prioritize errors in high-importance regions, while others, such as partitioned loss metrics, operate independently of relevance by discretizing the target space.
+By explicitly separating relevance from evaluation, a circular dependency is prevented where improvements in performance could be attributed either to the metric or to a specific choice of relevance.

-In general, when considering the mitigation of imbalance, strategies are categorized into data-level and algorithm-level methods \citep{sadouk2021novel, krawczyk2016learning}.
+Mitigation methods for imbalanced regression can be categorized into data-level and algorithm-level methods \citep{sadouk2021novel, krawczyk2016learning}.